Portland Pathways

 What is Portland Pathways?

-Portland Pathways (formerly called CINP/Urban Trails) is a Portland Bureau of Transportation program.
-It allows community groups to propose, permit, build, and maintain trails with support from PBOT.
-Portland Pathways launched in 2014 to help communities make their neighborhoods better places to walk.
-Through the program residents can propose, permit, and build trails in undeveloped public ROW that make it easier to get around their neighborhood.
+Portland Pathways (formerly called CINP/Urban Trails) is a Portland Bureau of Transportation program that allows community groups to permit, build, and maintain trails with technical support from PBOT.
+Portland Pathways launched in 2014 to help communities make their neighborhoods better places to walk, and after a pause during the pandemic, PBOT is pleased to reintroduce the program.

-PBOT values the transformation of undeveloped, public right-of-way into urban trails.
-These trails are important because they offer pedestrian connections that are:
+PBOT values the development of urban trails, offering pedestrian connections that are:

 • Community-supported